A Critical Service

 For infants less than one year of age, suffocation is the leading cause of death from unintentional injury.

 Services We Provide

-Our Child Passenger Safety Technicians with special needs training provide the following:
+Our Child Passenger Safety Technicians with provide the following:

-- Angle Tolerance Test (car seat challenge) set up (This test is needed for all babies born before 37 weeks gestation, weigh less than 2500 grams at birth, or have other health issues.)
+- Angle Tolerance Test (car seat challenge) set up.
+This test is needed for all babies born prior to 37 weeks’ gestation, weighing less than 2500 grams (about 5.51 lb.) at birth, and/or have other qualifying health issues.

-- Visit with family/caregivers at bedside, following unintentional injury, for education and assess needs for childproofing items
+- Bedside visits with family/caregivers to offer education and assess needs for childproofing items following an unintentional injury.

 Our program also assists families by providing: